omonimus1/competitive-programming/Lectures/data-structures/Lecture10.md

 ### Stack
 * Push: add in iteam in the stack (If the stack is full: Overflow condition)
 * Pop: removes an iteam from the stack.
 (If we pop without every pushed: Underflow condition)
-* Peek or Top: returns the top element of the stack.
+* Peek or Top: : Returns the element on the top of the stack, but does not remove it.
 * isEmpty(): returns True if Stack is empty, false.